espanso/espanso/docs/get-started.md

 ### Starting espanso

-If you followed the [Windows](/install/win/) or [MacOS](/install/mac/) installation correctly, **espanso will be automatically started** when you power up your computer.
-There are times, however, when you may need to start espanso explicitly, such as when you're using Linux.
+If you followed the installation correctly,
+**espanso will be automatically started** when you power up your computer.
+There are times, however, when you may need to start espanso explicitly.

 It's very easy to check if espanso is currently running: if you're using **MacOS** or **Windows**, you should see the **icon in the status bar**.
 If you don't see it, or if you're using **Linux**,